b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Unfortunately, most of the statistical textbooks that I've read revolve around type I errors and alphas, whereas type II error is covered much less extensively (hence my own knowledge of the topic is more limited).

-In the tennis example above we rejected $H_{0}$ therefore here we risk committing type I error.
-Therefore we didn't speak about type II error, but don't worry we will discuss it in more detail in the upcoming exercises at the end of this chapter.
+In the tennis example above we rejected $H_{0}$, hence here we risk committing type I error.
+Therefore, we didn't speak about type II error, but don't worry we will discuss it in more detail in the upcoming exercises at the end of this chapter.

 To be continued...